PeterShin23/remote-coder/README.md

 # Remote Coder

 Remote Coder is a Slack-first daemon that lets you control local coding agents, stream their output into Slack threads, and eventually sync progress back to GitHub pull requests.
-The project runs entirely on your machine, using the official Slack SDK (Socket Mode) and PyGithub.
+The project runs entirely on your own machine.

 ## Features